When do you Need to See your Dentist?

 Adult teeth are meant to last a lifetime.
 You need to take slight movement and gaps seriously.
 It could be a sign of bone loss or infection.
 You should also look out for changes in the way your teeth fit together when you bite.

 It is to be noted that jaw problems can also cause headaches [4].
-Headaches could be due to clenching and grinding of teeth.
+Most often due to jaw pain, you are clenching and grinding your teeth more than normal and this can cause head pain.
 It could also be due to misalignment of teeth and jaw.
-Your dentist will help you identify the problem.
+After a proper examination, your dentist will tell you the specific problem.

-If you have not visited your dentist in the last six months, you need to schedule a visit.
+You must visit your dentist regularly.
+The gap between the two visits should not be more than 6 months.
 Regular cleanings remove stains and plaque.
 Brushing is not enough for these cleanings.
 By cleaning plaques and stains, the dentist helps to prevent gum disease and decay.
 And you will have better-looking teeth!

 Top 5 ways to keep your mouth healthy